-1. Swim - When triathletes finish the swim portion of the race, they will enter the transition area and proceed to their designated bicycle rack (relay teams make their exchange at their designated rack number).
-Each triathletes swim time will end when they cross the timing mat located near the swim exit.
+1. Swim - When triathletes finish the swim portion of the race, they will enter the transition area and proceed to their designated bicycle rack.
+Each triathlete’s swim time will end when they cross the timing mat located near the swim exit.

 3. Run - Triathletes depart the transition area by exiting through the 'Run Out' chute.
 Triathletes run time will begin when they depart the transition area at 'Run Out' and end when they cross the finish line.

 The race number received at packet pickup will include three race number tags, all stapled together.
-The smallest number is the helmet number, the middle sized number is run number, and the long piece is number for the bike.
+The smallest number is the helmet number, the middle sized number is a run number, and the long piece is the number for a bicycle.
 Athletes will also receive tattoos at Packet Pickup in lieu of body marking.
 Check out this video to learn how to properly place your tattoos.

 The helmet number is the small sticker on the front of the race number.
 Peel the sticker off of its protective paper and place it on the front of helmet.
 Placing the number on the side of the helmet will make it harder for the Officials, photographers, volunteers and event staff to identify participants.
 The bike number is the largest piece of paper and is located in the back of the event number packet.
 The number is upside down at one end and right side up at the other.
 When folded over the top tube of the bike, the race number can be read easily from either side.
 There are two adhesive strips on the backside of the bike number.
 Peel the protective paper off the adhesive strips and then place the number on the top tube of the bike.
 The run number is the middle sized paper in event packet.
 Wear this number on the run course.
 This number MUST be on the front of the participant.
 Not having the run number on the front may result in a time penalty.
 Safety pins will be provided at Packet Pick-up.